Call Mon-Sun:

 Signs of Remeron addiction and dependence can include:

-• withdrawal adverse effects occur when the drug is stopped or a dose is delayed
+• Withdrawal adverse effects occur when the drug is stopped or a dose is delayed

-• taking more, or taking it more often than prescribed
+• Taking more, or taking it more often than prescribed

-• tolerance or lack of effect
+• Tolerance or lack of effect over time

-• repeated attempts to reduce or stop taking the drug
+• Repeated attempts to reduce or stop taking the drug

-• usual activities are interrupted or stopped because of drug use
+• Usual activities are interrupted or stopped because of drug use

-• physical problems related to drug use
+• Physical problems related to drug use

-• psychological problems related to using the drug
+• Psychological problems related to using the drug

 Adverse Interactions When Combining Remeron and Other Substances

 Remeron is metabolized in the liver by CYP enzymes.
 CYP enzymes are majorly involved in the metabolism of drugs, and because many drugs can decrease or increase certain CYP activity, this is one major cause of adverse interactions between drugs.
 For example, when the first drug limits CYP metabolism of the second drug, the second can accumulate in the body to levels that are toxic, potentially causing an overdose.
-Many such interactions are possible, and like a roulette wheel, their outcomes are pretty unpredictable.1,2,5
+Many such interactions are possible, and like a roulette wheel, their outcomes are largely unpredictable.1,2,5

 Is Remeron an SSRI?